As a citizen from the EU, EEA and Switzerland you must apply for a registration certificate within 3/6 months from your arrival.

 Citizens from an EU/EEA country and Switzerland are entitled to live and work in Denmark.

-You need to apply for a registration certificate within 3 months after your arrival to Denmark (6 months if you are a jobseeker).
+You need to apply for an EU residence document within 3 months after your arrival to Denmark (6 months if you are a jobseeker).
 Then, you must get a Civil Registration number (CPR-number), a health insurance card and a tax card.

 All the authorities you typically need to contact are represented at International Citizen Service.
 So in most cases, you’ll only need to visit an ICS office in Copenhagen, Aarhus Odense or Aalborg to take care of paperwork and find answers to your questions.
 Otherwise, you have to contact the individual authorities as described in the following.

-A registration certificate is your documentation that you are entitled to live and work in Denmark.
-You must apply for a registration certificate within 3 months from your arrival to Denmark, if you are planning to stay in Denmark for more than 3 months and you either:
+An EU residence document is your documentation that you are entitled to live and work in Denmark.
+You must apply within 3 months from your arrival to Denmark, if you are planning to stay in Denmark for more than 3 months and you either: